A few years ago, I was in the same position as you:

 If you’re interested in trying CBD for your pet, you’ve probably realized that there’s a wide variety of products out there.

-I’ve tested both Canna-Pet and King Kanine products and can highly recommend both, especially their CBD oils.
+I’ve tested many different products and can highly recommend HolistaPet, especially their CBD oils.

-For dogs with cancer, I would recommend a strong formula like the King Kalm CBD 300mg RX.
+For dogs with cancer, I would recommend a strong formula like the Pet CBD Tincture from HolistaPet.
 This is a high quality oil, and it comes with a dosage chart for pets suffering from cancer.

 When administered under the tongue, these oils offer the fastest relief from symptoms.

-For more information about my experience with these products, take a look at my detailed overview of King Kanine which is currently my number 1 recommendation.
+For more information about my experience with these products, take a look at my detailed overview of HolistaPet which is currently one of my top recommendations.